FrogTheFrog/moondeck-wiki/wiki/Buddy-configuration.md

 Resolution change not supported yet as the [API](https://wayland.app/protocols/wlr-output-management-unstable-v1) is not mature enough and the compositor support is lacking.

 *Note:* Although we cannot change the resolution through sunshine and, we can nicely ask the ask the DE compositor to set through the sunshine *Do* and *Undo* actions.

-- KDE Plasma:

- 1. Use `kscreen-doctor -o` to determine available outputs and resolutions.
- 2. Set sunshine *DO* `kscreen-doctor output.X1.mode.Y1` to the desired client streaming resolution.
- 3. Set sunshine *UNDO* `kscreen-doctor output.X2.mode.Y2` back to the original resolution.
+Refer to the sunshine documentation section: [Changing Resolution and Refresh Rate](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/guides/app_examples.html#changing-resolution-and-refresh-rate).

 ##### Finding the display names